PAIDiPaidThis.com

 Lifetime vs annual pet insurance in the UK, compared

-Pet insurance sounds simple until you realise the different policy types behave completely differently when your pet develops a long-term condition.
-This guide compares lifetime, annual and accident-only cover in plain terms, using expensive ongoing problems like cruciate ligament surgery to show where each type helps and where it leaves you exposed.
-The real prices below give a feel for the treatment costs these policies are meant to protect against.
+Pet insurance sounds simple until your pet develops a long-term condition and you find out what your policy type actually pays for.
+This guide compares lifetime, annual and accident-only cover in plain terms, using an expensive ongoing problem like cruciate ligament surgery to show where each type helps and where it leaves you exposed.
+The real prices below give a feel for the treatment costs these policies are meant to protect against, and for what happens to your claim once a condition needs treating year after year.

 The quick version